msadowski/msadowski.github.io/_posts/2020-08-26-2-years-remote-consulting.md

 This freedom, however, comes with a price attached to it - if I’m not working, then I’m not making money.
 I don’t get bank holidays and if I get sick and can’t work, then I’m not earning either.
 These are the main reasons why I think working for oneself is not for everybody, especially when having no projects lined up, as it can become quite stressful.

 Being self-employed means that you are at the centre of your business.
-For me, this means that my physical and mental health are my number one priority.
+For me, this means that my physical and mental health are my number one priorities.
 Examples of how I exercise these are:
 * Three times a week, around 4pm, I do sports (normally, I go to the gym, but during the pandemic, I’ve been going for a run)
 * Practising meditation as the first thing I do in the morning
 * In case of health issues, I look to fix them without thinking twice about the money (being located in Europe is a huge advantage here as I know no doctor’s visit will ruin me, financially)